 Myrna Kamara and Gabriel Stoyanov are two Switzerland-based ballet dancers, and they have just launched a fascinating new project: "All we ask".
 This time around, the aim was not only to choreograph an extraordinary piece of art but to transport an important message.
 The two dancers aim to reach as far as possible with what they have to say.

 Myrna Kamara has an extensive background in dance, with a professional career spanning across the globe.
 We have previously interviewed Myrna about her own company, balletXtreme, which is a group of professional ballet dancers.

 Gabriel Stoyanov is originally from Bulgaria where he has graduated from the National School of Dance Art in Sofia.
 He is currently in his last year of the prestigious National Music Academy „Pancho Vladigerov“ in Sofia, immersing himself into the topic of Ballet Pedagogy.
-Also, Gabriel has performed throughout Poland and is presently working as guest artist, model and acclaimed teacher where he is coaching young talents.
+Also, Gabriel has performed throughout Poland and is presently working as a guest artist, model, and acclaimed teacher where he is coaching young talents.

 I met the two dancing prodigies in Zürich to ask them some questions about their new project.
 Here is what I found out.

 Myrna: Gabriel and I have been taking classes together and we have been involved in a previous dance performance about a year ago.
 One day, we were in the studio, randomly trying out steps, and decided that we wanted to create a piece together.

 Gabriel: People say that more than one voice opens up possibilities.
 I think it was the connection we felt and the friendship that had developed over time that made us want to create together.
 We share the passion for movement and the love for telling stories through dance.
 This strong basis between us helped to create our video project.